reignite/burnout.io/content/resources.md

 /*
 Title: Resources
-Description: Find helpful resources to prevent or stop IT burnout.
+Description: Find helpful resources about burnout in IT.
 Placing: 1
 */